Outfled/iTunes-Discord-RPC/README.md

     You can choose to upload a bigger image for the file if you want.
     Make sure if you do upload a different image, the asset name is the exact same as the original one

+-Additionally, you can upload a cover image, which will be used in the event that the iTunes album is not found in the application assets.

+	If you choose to upload an image, you can use the iTunes logo image located in img/iTunes-Logo.png You only need to select the cover image for the first Discord Application.

 -Repeat step 3 for each application created.
 Move to step 4 when finished.

 ### Step 4: Replace the Header & Source Files